In personal injury cases, the purpose of awarding damages is to compensate the victim(s) for any losses that result from the injuries.

-What is future loss of earnings?
+What is Future Loss of Earnings?

 Future loss of earnings simply refers to recovery for the reduction in the plaintiff’s ability to earn money, as a result of his or her injuries.
-This type of damages is awarded in cases where the injuries have permanently limited the plaintiff’s ability to earn wages, either partially or completely.
+This type of damage is awarded in cases where the injuries have permanently limited the plaintiff’s ability to earn wages, either partially or completely.

 Future earnings can include more than just future lost pay checks.
-They can also include loss of pension and retirement benefits, if applicable in your case.
+They can also include loss of pension and retirement benefits, if applicable in your personal injury case.
 Calculating future benefits can be even trickier than simple future wages.

-What does present value mean?
+What does that mean?

 Consider that 20 years ago, a dollar could buy much more than it does today.
 Therefore, 20 years from now, the same dollar will buy a lot less than it does today.
 Court’s use the “present value” in order to prevent overcompensation.
 A calculation of present value takes into account interest rates, inflation and other economic indicators.

-How Is Lost Earning Capacity Calculated?
+How Is Lost Earning Capacity Calculated After an Accident?

 The court estimates the earning capacity before the injury, compares it to the reduced earning capacity that has resulted from the injuries.
 The damages award is then issued based on the difference in “potential earning power.”

 Also, the fact that the plaintiff was not completely disabled due to the injury will not prevent or reduce their claim for future loss of earnings.
 However, the award may be reduced completely barred if the person had contributed in some way to their own injuries.

 If you have incurred an injury that you believe has impaired your ability to earn wages in the future, it is possible for you to recover those future losses.